An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Results

 Detecting RED is perceived to be comparably the least expensive of the four activities while remediating is the most expensive (see~\Cref{fig:survey:9-action-expensive}).
 In general, requirements engineers and product owners are perceived to hold the highest responsibility for interacting with RED, followed by stakeholders in downstream development activities, such as architects, developers, testers, and quality engineers. \Cref{fig:survey:10-action-resposible} visualizes the agreement of the survey respondents regarding which role (on the x-axis) is responsible for an activity (on the y-axis).
 For example, 46 respondents agree that a \textit{requirements engineer/business analyst} is responsible for \textit{detecting} RED, while only 12 respondents agree that it should be the responsibility of the \textit{entire company}.

 Moreover, 34 out of 69 respondents agree that remediating RED requires a mandate, as shown in~\Cref{fig:survey:11-mandate}.

-For most companies that measure RED, its actual value is related to \textit{time}, such as the number of days saved by taking debt in order to release a feature more quickly.
+For most companies that measure RED, its actual value is related to \textit{time}, such as the number of days saved by taking debt in order to release a feature more quickly. \revb{These}{measurements apply exclusively to intentional as well as unintentional-but-already-detected RED, as they presuppose an awareness of the debt items.}

-Another measure is reported to be the number of \textit{users} (or customers) involved when taking debt, as a survey respondent reported: \textit{``the rule is usually no users, then zero value.
-So, any time spent on a requirement for an unused feature is debt.''} Others recognize that calculating RED is often difficult, as not only the number of customers but also their expectations need to be taken into account---one respondent reported that \textit{``calculating RED value is often related to customer expectations, so it's hard to do.''} Conversely, \textit{customer dissatisfaction} is perceived as the main ``external'' (i.e., not related to processes or stakeholders within the company) symptom of RED.
+Another measure is reported to be the number of \textit{users} (or customers) involved when taking debt, as a survey respondent reported: ``the rule is usually no users, then zero value.
+So, any time spent on a requirement for an unused feature is debt.''
+Others recognize that calculating RED is often difficult, as not only the number of customers but also their expectations need to be taken into account---one respondent reported that ``calculating RED value is often related to customer expectations, so it's hard to do.''
+Conversely, \textit{customer dissatisfaction} is perceived as the main ``external'' (i.e., not related to processes or stakeholders within the company) symptom of RED.

-Customers and their involvement are also at the center of detecting the presence of (unintentional) RED.
-According to the respondents, some \textit{process models}, such as Agile, are better at supporting RED detection (e.g., one respondent pointed out \textit{``Communication is probably the single most important in my opinion.
-Agile helps with that since you have frequent sprint cycles and small deliveries with valuable feedback that can help raise awareness of what is going wrong; notice that Agile mainly facilitates communication here.''}).
+Customers and their involvement are also at the center of detecting the presence of unintentional RED.
+According to the respondents, some \textit{process models}, such as Agile, are better at supporting RED detection (e.g., one respondent pointed out ``Communication is probably the single most important in my opinion.
+Agile helps with that since you have frequent sprint cycles and small deliveries with valuable feedback that can help raise awareness of what is going wrong; notice that Agile mainly facilitates communication here.'').

-Internally to a company, the main way to detect RED is to have systematic \textit{review sessions} of the requirement artifacts (e.g., \textit{``Review of product requirement documents by peers/other stakeholders.''}, as one respondent put it).
-However, the respondents revealed that RED is often detected only during development.
+Internally to a company, the main way to detect RED is to have systematic \textit{review sessions} of the requirement artifacts (e.g., ``Review of product requirement documents by peers/other stakeholders.'', as one respondent put it).
+However, the respondents revealed that RED is often detected only during development. \revb{This}{is in line with established literature which consequently formulated the need for ``early error detection''~\cite{boehm1988understanding}.}